Akinwumi Adesina: Early life and education

 Adesina was born to a Nigerian farmer in Ibadan, Oyo state.
-He attended a village school and had a Bachelor's degree in Agricultural Economics with First Class Honors from the University of Ife (now Obafemi Awolowo University), Nigeria in 1981.
+He attended Ejigbo Baptist High School (EBHS) and had a bachelor's degree in Agricultural Economics with First Class Honors from the University of Ife (now Obafemi Awolowo University), Nigeria in 1981.
 He was the first student to be awarded this distinction by the university.
 He pursued further studies at Purdue University, Indiana and briefly returned to Nigeria in 1984, to get married.
 He obtained his Ph.D. in Agricultural Economics in 1988 from Purdue, where he won the outstanding Ph.D. thesis for his research work.

 Career

 From 1990 to 1995, Adesina served as a senior economist at West African Rice Development Association (WARDA) in Bouaké, Ivory Coast.
 He worked at the Rockefeller Foundation since winning a fellowship from the foundation as a senior scientist in 1988.
 From 1999 to 2003, he was the representative of the Foundation for the Southern African area.
 From 2003 to 2008, he was an associate director for food security.

 Adesina was the Nigerian Agriculture Minister from 2010 to 2015.
 Adesina was named Forbes African Man of the Year, for his reform of Nigerian agriculture.
 He introduced more transparency into the fertiliser supply chain.
 He also said that he would give away mobile phones to farmers, but this proved too difficult.
 One of the reasons was lack of a mobile network in country areas.

 In 2010, United Nations Secretary General, Ban Ki-moon, appointed him as one of 17 global leaders, to spearhead the Millennium Development Goals.
+Adesina received the 2010 Borlaug CAST Communication Award from the Council for Agricultural Science and Technology (CAST), the year that the award was renamed after agricultural biologist and 1970 Nobel Peace Prize winner Norman Borlaug.

 On 28 May 2015, Adesina was elected the presumptive President of the African Development Bank.
 He began his tenure of the office on 1 September 2015.

 In September 2016, Adesina was appointed by United Nations Secretary-General, Ban Ki-moon, to serve as member of the Lead Group of the Scaling Up Nutrition Movement.
 In 2017, he was awarded 2017 World Food Prize.

 On 27 August 2020, Adesina was re-elected as President of the Africa Development Bank for a second term of five years.

+In March 2024, the 2023 Obafemi Awolowo Leadership Award was officially presented to Akinwumi Adesina, during a ceremony held on 6 March at the Continental Hotel in Lagos.

+In May 2025, former Mauritanian finance minister Sidi Ould Tah was elected to replace Adesina after the end of his second term in September 2025.

 Personal life

 While at Purdue University, Adesina and his wife, along with another couple, started a Christian group called the African Student Fellowship.

-He and his wife, Grace, have two children, Rotimi and Segun.